perun-network/perun-icp-canister/README.md

 [![CI Status](https://github.com/perun-network/perun-icp-canister/actions/workflows/rust.yml/badge.svg)](https://github.com/perun-network/perun-icp-canister/actions/workflows/rust.yml)
 [![License: Apache 2.0](https://img.shields.io/badge/license-Apache%202-blue)](https://www.apache.org/licenses/LICENSE-2.0.txt)

-# Perun ICP Canister
+# Perun IC Canister

 This repository contains the Internet Computer canister for the [Perun state channel framework](https://perun.network) developed by [PolyCrypt](https://polycry.pt).
 The canister is developed as part of the Dfinity grants program.
 It contains the on-chain logic needed to operate payment channels on the internet computer.
 In the future, it will connect to the [go-perun](https://github.com/hyperledger-labs/go-perun) client library so that applications can be written for it.

-## :warning: Current Limitations

-Currently, the canister only supports ICP tokens.
-Once a token standard or ICP token interactions are live, the code can be easily adapted to work with those.

-Additionally, the client-side logic for our channel framework is not fully covered by this grant's scope.
+# Perun Payment Channel Backend
+You can find the off-chain backend for the Perun payment channels [here](https://github.com/perun-network/perun-icp-backend).
+To build payment channel applications, you deploy the canister on the Internet Computer and connect the backend to the chain.

 ## Protocol